Jimmy Childs

-James Joe Childs (born August 9, 1956) is an American former professional football wide receiver who played two seasons in the National Football League (NFL) for the St. Louis Cardinals.
-He played college football at Cal Poly.
+James Joe Childs (born August 9, 1956) is an American former professional football player who was a wide receiver for two seasons in the National Football League (NFL) for the St. Louis Cardinals.
+He played college football for the Cal Poly Mustangs.

 Early life

 Childs graduated from La Puente High School in California.

 College career

-Standing 6-foot-2, Childs played receiver for Cal Poly San Luis Obispo.
+Standing 6-foot-2, Childs played receiver for the Cal Poly Mustangs at California Polytechnic State University, San Luis Obispo.